Appdynamics/ConfigMyApp-docs/docs/README.md

 1. **ServiceNow Integration** – The UCS monitoring extension has an optional ServiceNow integration built-in; if enabled, the extension creates a ServiceNow incident with a detailed description of faults.
 The ServiceNow incident is auto-assigned to a pre-defined group.
 By default, it creates a P3 incident for Critical faults.

-In summary, as this monitoring extension leverages the power of the AppDynamics BiQ platform, Cisco UCS customers can slice and dice UCS faults in numerous dimensions for reporting and trend analysis purposes.
-For example, this query returns all UCS _critical_ faults that were caused by _power-supply_ failure, and had a direct (or a knock-on effect) on _server_ and _network components_ in the _last 7_ days.
+In summary, as this monitoring extension leverages the power of the AppDynamics BiQ platform, Cisco UCS customers can now slice and dice UCS faults in numerous dimensions for reporting and trend analysis purposes.
+For example, this query returns all UCS _critical_  faults that were caused by _power-supply_ failure, and had a direct (or a knock-on) effect on a _server_ a or a _network components_ in the _last 7_ days.

 > SELECT \* FROM ucs\_faults WHERE cause = &quot;power-supply&quot; AND
 > Severity = &quot;critical&quot; AND Type in (&quot;network&quot;,
 > &quot;server&quot;) SINCE 7 days

-In the same vein, the ADQL below uses a regular expression to return the average Rear Temperature (FmTempSenIo) for the Chassis-1/blad-1 server.
+In the same vein, the ADQL below uses regular expression to return the average Rear Temperature for for the first blade server in the first chassis.

 > SELECT avg(toFloat(FmTempSenIo)) FROM ucs\_server\_temperature WHERE
 > Dn REGEXP &quot;sys/chassis-1/blade-1.\*&quot;

-Better still, save the ADQL as a metric so it can be executed every minute to plot a time-series graph.
+Better still, you can save the ADQL as a metric so it can be automatically executed every minute to plot a time-series graph.

 # Prerequisite
 The following requirments must be met: